mailgun/documentation/source/api-templates.rst

     GET /<domain>/templates/<name>

-Returns metadata information about a stored template specified in url.
-If the `active` flag is provided the content of active version of the template is returned.
+Returns metadata information about the stored template specified in the url.
+If the `active` flag is provided, the content of the active version of the template is returned.

 .. container:: ptable

  =============== ===================================================================
  Parameter       Description
  =============== ===================================================================
- active          (Optional) If this flag is set to **yes** the active version of the template is included into a response.
+ active          (Optional) If this flag is set to **yes** the active version of the template is included in the response.
  =============== ===================================================================

 Example: